vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 *karaṇāṃśopanipātinī hīti*, NMGBh Shah 1972, p.
 114\).

-111Jayanta may be following Śabara in that he calls the Śyena *hiṃsā*, whereas Kumārila will deny it and rather say that the act itself is not violent, only its result is \(see Kataoka 2011b, pp. 158-169\).
+[^111]: Jayanta may be following Śabara in that he calls the Śyena *hiṃsā*, whereas Kumārila will deny it and rather say that the act itself is not violent, only its result is \(see Kataoka 2011b, pp. 158-169\).
 Jayanta also follows Śabara insofar as he repeats that the Veda does not enjoin the Śyena, it only teaches it for the one who himself wants to achieve a violent result, see ŚBh ad 1.1.2, Frauwallner 1968, p.
 20.

-112The source is unknown.
+[^112]: The source is unknown.
 A similar verse is quoted in a later Buddhist text, the *Avadānakalpalatā*, 55.17 \(Okano 2008, p.
 67\), which could point to a Buddhist origin of this concept.

-113Bhattacharyya interprets *parapuruṣārtha * as the highest goal: “If they are proved to be the means to the ultimate goal of a human being then how can it lead to a pit-fall?”.
+[^113]: Bhattacharyya interprets *parapuruṣārtha * as the highest goal: “If they are proved to be the means to the ultimate goal of a human being then how can it lead to a pit-fall?”.
 On this interpretation of *parapuruṣārtha*, see also Kataoka 2007b, pp. 83–84.
 But in fact Jayanta has just stated that these sacred texts can make one achieve particular goals, 42

 #### 6.1.3.2 Violating a prohibition regards the performer, not the text
 Else, let there be that at a later time on the basis of this \[behaviour\] there is sinfulness.
 Nonetheless, in this case \(eating from a skull, etc.\) the validity of the text is not lost , since the ritual action \(e.g., eating from a skull\) is enjoined as having a certain fruit \(e.g., flying\) on the basis of the difference among the people entitled \[to perform them\], like in the case of the Śyena \(thus, “If you want to fly, eat from a skull” parallels “If you want to harm your enemy, perform the Śyena”\).114